RB-2804/Cr0ss-iT/README_en.md

 Also, install the qrocde and cv2 modules for proper functionality:

-- pip install csv opencv-python-headless/qrcode
+- pip install opencv-python-headless qrcode

 ### Ubuntu

 After installing the SOL2 package ( IIbsd12-dev for Ubuntu), Python3 (version 3.7 or higher), run the following command:

-- sudo pip3 install pygame opencv-python-headless/qrcode
+- sudo pip3 install pygame opencv-python-headless qrcode

 ## Usage